wesleycamargo/azure-docs.pt-br/articles/storage/vs-storage-aspnet5-getting-started-queues.md

     Console.WriteLine("Deleted message");
 ## Excluir uma fila

-Para excluir uma fila e todas as mensagens que ela contém, chame o método `Delete` no objeto queue.
+Para excluir uma fila e todas as mensagens que ela contém, chame o método **Delete** no objeto fila.

     // Get a reference to the CloudQueue object named 'messageQueue' as described in "Access a queue in code".